Milltown, County Kerry: Prehistory

-In July 2015, a neothilic tomb at Killaclohane near Milltown was excavated and human remains were uncovered that could potentially be 6,000 years old.
-They are thought to have belonged to the earliest settlers in the south west of the country.
+In July 2015, a Neolithic tomb at Killaclohane near Milltown was excavated and human remains were uncovered that could potentially be 6,000 years old.
+They are thought to have belonged to the earliest settlers in the southwest of the country.

 History

 Between the 13th and 16th centuries, much of land surrounding Milltown was owned by the nearby Killagha Abbey, the ruins of which now stand one and a half miles outside the town.
 Following the Dissolution of the Monasteries, the estates were granted to the Spring family and then, following the Irish Confederate Wars, to the Godfrey family.
 The modern day settlement at Milltown was developed by Captain John Godfrey in the 1750s as the central town of their estate.
 The development of Milltown was a deliberate attempt at urban planning by the Godfreys who hoped such development would increase the income and prosperity of their estate through rents, market tolls and the promotion of industries.

 The Milltown Halt railway station opened on 1 November 1886 and closed on 1 February 1960.